Dee66/VectorScan/docs/VectorScan.md

 - Emits PASS/FAIL status for each policy along with accompanying compliance metadata.
 - Produces the same Audit Ledger-style output that VectorGuard uses for governance reporting.

+Passing `--diff` switches the CLI into change-only mode: JSON payloads add a `plan_diff` block containing `{adds, changes, destroys}` counts and per-resource attribute deltas, while the human output prints a deterministic “Plan Diff Summary.”
+The flag stacks with `--json` and `--explain`, so stakeholders can read the narrative focused on only the changed attributes.

 ### Interpreting Policy Output

 - A `PASS` for `P-SEC-001` indicates encryption is enforced on every RDS or vector database resource.